tanvisrithaker-pixel/Smart-reminder-system/README.md

 💻 User-friendly interface

 ⚙️ HOW IT WORKS (METHODOLOGY)
-Step 1: User opens the Smart Reminder System.
+•Step 1: User opens the Smart Reminder System.
-Step 2: User enters reminder details.
+•Step 2: User enters reminder details.
-Step 3: User sets the reminder date and time.
+•Step 3: User sets the reminder date and time.
-Step 4: System stores the reminder.
+•Step 4: System stores the reminder.
-Step 5: Notification is displayed when the reminder time arrives.
+•Step 5: Notification is displayed when the reminder time arrives.

 🛠️ TECHNOLOGIES USED
 🐍 Python